-BORBET provides financial support for various social projects and institutions at its Kodersdorf site (Saxony).
-These include, for example, the counselling association at Görlitz and the small residential group of Kinderarche-Sachsen e.V. at Katschwitzer Hof.
-The site also supports the Horka equestrian tournament, the equestrian and jumping tournament in Görlitz and the ice rink in Görlitz, providing discounted tickets to school classes, among other things.
+BORBET provides financial support for various social projects and facilities at its Kodersdorf (Saxony) site.
+These include, for example, the Kinderarche Sachsen e.V. micro-living group at the Katzschwitzer Hof and the Brüderchen und Schwesterchen daycare centre in Kodersdorf.
+The site also supported local football and equestrian sports clubs.

-This year, the Bad Langensalza site (Thuringia) supported a children's hospice with a donation.
+This year, the Bad Langensalza (Thuringia) site supported a children's hospice with a donation.

-Every year BORBET GmbH organises a Christmas tombola in which gifts from business partners are raffled off.
-The proceeds of the raffle go to social projects in the Hochsauerland district.
+Every year, BORBET GmbH organises a Christmas tombola, in which gifts from business partners are raffled off.
+The proceeds from the raffle go to social projects in the Hochsauerland district.